lizkil-dev/Early-Christian-Art-on-Roman-Epitaphs/README.md

     - Maps motifs to their geographical find spots.
 Visualizes the geographical distribution of the most common motifs using world maps, with separate maps for finds before and after 350 CE.

 4. **Results**
-    For a discussion of the results see `ProjectSummary.pdf`
+    For a discussion and visualisation of the results see `results/`.

 ## Setup Instructions
 1. **Clone the Repository**